GCOM7140/group-project/README.md

    conveying findings that Mike and Sarah will be able to act on in the near term.

-As is reflected in [Table 1][], Mike and Sarah are interested in topics that focus on grand challenges, promise to offer actionable insights, and peak their curiosity.
+As is reflected in [this document][topic choice decision matrix template], Mike and Sarah are interested in topics that focus on grand challenges, promise to offer actionable insights, and peak their curiosity.
 With these priorities in mind, you should be positoned to engage in the marketing process and help TJL further achieve a market orientation.

 While developing a list of potential topics to focus on, I encourage you to be divergent in your thinking ([Peng 2018][]).
 Begin by conducting extensive